gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/3d-printing.rst

 Stress Vectors
 --------------
-Perhaps the most important consideration are stress vectors.
+Perhaps the most important consideration is stress vectors.
 3D printed parts are inherently stronger on two axes and weaker on one axis.
 The weaker axis comes from the layering action that defines FDM 3D printing.
 A common fix to this is to simply increase the print temperature up to a